 by Christina Stadlbauer

-The 16th century drawing “The Beekeepers” by Pieter Bruegel the Older illustrates an apiary, three figures dressed as beekeepers busy with skeps (straw beehives) and one figure on the lookout in a tree.
+The starting point for the workshop is a 16th century image.
+At first glance, the drawing “The Beekeepers” by Pieter Bruegel the Elder, simply shows a scene at an apiary, three figures dressed as beekeepers busy with skeps (straw beehives) and one figure on the lookout in a tree.
 The protagonists’ faces cannot be seen and the anonymity of the characters puzzles the observer.
 The entire scenery leaves many open questions to lay observers and experts alike resulting in numerous speculations.

 During Melliferopolis Fest, a workshop around this drawing was designed aiming at possible modern day speculative interpretations, both as narratives and as physical reenactment.